Toll Collector

 How long does it take to receive the test score

-Asked by Nikia about 11 years ago
+Asked by Nikia over 11 years ago

 Standard bureaucratic wait time.
 It's been about eight years since I've taken it so you'll have to forgive my memory, but If I recall correctly it takes about six weeks to recieve the results in the mail.